microsoft/Extensible-Storage-Engine/README.md

 ## A Non-SQL Database Engine

-The Extensible Storage Engine (ESE, once known as JET Blue) is one of those rare codebases having proven to have a more than 25 year serviceable lifetime.
+The Extensible Storage Engine (ESE) is one of those rare codebases having proven to have a more than 25 year serviceable lifetime.
 First shipping in Windows NT 3.51 and shortly thereafter in Exchange 4.0, and rewritten twice in the 90s, and heavily updated over the subsequent two decades after that, it remains a core Microsoft asset to this day.

 - It's running on 100s of thousands of machines and millions of disks for the Office 365 Mailbox Storage Backend servers
 - It's also running on large SMP systems with TB of memory for large Active Directory deployments